zubinchopra/portaldocs/portal-sdk/templates/portalfx-resourcemenu-migration.md

            UseResourceMenu="true">
 ```

-### Creating an AssetViewModel
+### Create an AssetViewModel

 Create the `ViewModel` and then add a `getMenuConfig` method to the `AssetViewModel`.
 This method contains all the logic that determines which items to add to the menu, based on dynamic dependencies.

-The following code contains a menu that has three items and two groups.
+The following code ports the current settings of the extension into the new method.
+It contains a menu that has three items and two groups.
 The items are an overview item, a custom group with an item, and adding an item to a framework group.

-You can see that the API follows the settings item API very closely without the groups and the blade references.
-Referencing blades within your own extension can be done via the first two options, if you are opening a blade outside of your extension you can use the third method.
+You can see that the API follows the settings item API very closely without the groups reference and the blade reference.
+Referencing blades within your own extension can be done by using the first two options.
+If the extension opens a blade outside of your extension, you can use the third method.

 ``` ts
 import BladeReferences = require("../../_generated/BladeReferences");